phuang1024/phuang1024/no_java.md

 # Why You Shouldn't Use Java

-* Java copied all syntax from C++.
-Although this does not make it bad, it shows how the developers are not willing to add new features.
 * Java is slow.
 In my tests, it runs 2-3x slower than C++.
 This is a big difference, and can mean running for a whole workday rather than a few hours.
 * Java lacks useful features.
-There is no control of pointers, references, and there are no low level operations in Java.
+There is no memory management, and there are no low level operations in Java.
 It is even missing unsigned integer types!
+Java copied most of C++ syntax, but designed the language to be high level.
+If the purpose and features don't match, the language will not succeed.
 * Everything must be a class.
 A class defines the memory layout of an abstract concept, optionally with functions that are tied to the class (methods).
 If you need to group members together, use a namespace instead of a class to be clear about your purpose.